 1/4 cup honey

 Gather the ingredients.

-Combine honey, lime juice, orange juice, and lime zest; whisk to blend.
+Combine the honey, orange and lime juice, and lime zest, whisk to blend.

 - Instead of honey, use maple syrup, golden syrup, or agave nectar.

 - For a twist on the fruit salad, add 2 cups of plain or vanilla yogurt to the dressing mixture.